stellar/slingshot/zkvm/docs/zkvm-blockchain.md

 Nodes participating in a ZkVM blockchain network must implement the data types and perform the procedures described in this document.

-This document does not describe the consensus mechanism for a ZkVM network.
+This document does not describe the consensus mechanism for a ZkVM blockchain network.

 # Data types